 If a staff member has a concern which is serious but not presenting as an immediate risk of harm, then the staff member is to contact a member of the Executive.
 The member of the Executive will ensure the Principal or Deputy Principal are informed.
 A member of the Executive will review the Mandatory Reporters Guide available online at: https://reporter.childstory.nsw.gov.au/s/mrg.
-An appropriate response will be developed based on the feedback from the Mandatory Reporters Guide and discussion between key personnel.
+An appropriate response will be developed based on the feedback from the Mandatory Reporters Guide available.